glella/chatgpt/README.md

 # chatgpt

 Query chatgpt from the command line.
-Written in Rust and using rustyline, reqwest & tokio.
+Written in Rust and using rustyline, reqwest, serde, dotenv & tokio.

 Super simple:
 - Write your query from the prompt.